bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

     \int_0^t H(s) dW(s) := \lim_{||\Pi|| \to 0} \sum_{j=0}^{n-1} H(s_j)[W(t_{j+1}) - W(t_j)] \tag{3.2}

 where :math:`t_j \leq s_j \leq t_{j+1}`, and :math:`||\Pi||` is the mesh (or
-maximum interval) that goes to zero while the number of partitions goes to infinity like in Equation 2.18 (and standard Riemannian integrals).
+maximum partition) that goes to zero while the number of partitions goes to infinity like in Equation 2.18 (and standard Riemannian integrals).

 From a high level, Equation 3.2 is not too different from our usual Riemannian